amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 For this case study, a human detection system (Python Code) was designed to demonstrate the Traffic Period Analytics of consumers in a Home Care Store using CCTV footage (part of an IoT network in a store) lasting ~ 1.5 minutes.

 This footfall analysis is designed to study the daily high and low traffic periods in the Home Care Store.
-This analysis acts as a baseline for further improvment of the footfall analysis.
+This analysis acts as a baseline for further improvement of the footfall analysis.

 Question is, how can one increase the sales of "selected items"?